 ” Foreign investors in Bulgaria must look beyond enduring problems”

 In the days of globalisation and high speed Internet investing abroad has never been easier.
 Given my Bulgarian origin, I am often asked not only about how my country looks like, but also what investment opportunities can be interesting.
 There is no simple answer to that question.
 To start, it is important to know that Bulgaria is an EU member state.
 The implications of its EU membership means that EU wide regulation is also implemented in local law.
 From macro economic point of view Bulgaria has strong fundamentals.
 Debt to GDP is one of the lowest in the region and currently and currently stands at 24%.
 Country’s GDP has been steadily expanding at 3.6% for the last couple of years.
 It is also forecast to continue its steady expansion at similar rate until 2021.
-Unemployment is around 7%, while government 10 year bonds are yielding 1.3%.
+Unemployment is around 5%, while government 10 year bonds are yielding 0.73%.
 The local currency – BGN is pegged to the EUR at a rate of 1.95.
 Hard currency foreign reserves currently stand at 43 BLN BGN.
 Interbank rates are currently negative.
 Both corporates and individuals are taxed at a flat rate of 10%, the lowest in the EU.
 There is VAT a fixed at 20%.
 The official language is Bulgarian, English is widely spoken amongst the business and investment communities.
 Home ownership rate currently stands at 82%.
 Currently S&P rates Bulgaria BBB- with positive outlook while Fitch has rates the country as BBB also with stable outlook.
 Population is 7.8 mln.
 Wages are at all time high with an average of 1123 BGN per month.
-The main hurdle of doing business in Bulgaria is the level of corruption which is amongst the highest in Europe.
+The main hurdle of doing business in Bulgaria is the level of corruption.

 The country has got strong economic fundamentals average FDI is low and currently averages 180 mln EUR a month for the last 20 years.
 As the population is educated and taxation is low there are numerous business opportunities.
 Depending on what is your focus and preference there are number of avenues to investing in the country.